-Without the one-off items, the Group achieved a recurring net profit of US\$32.2 million, double last year's recurring net profit of US\$15.8 million.
+Without the one-off items, the Group achieved a recurring net profit of US\$32.2 million, significantly higher compared to last year's recurring net profit of US\$15.8 million.
 DMFI had a recurring net loss of US\$37.0 million versus a loss of US\$43.0 million in the prior year.
+DMPL ex-DMFI had a recurring net income of US\$55.4 million, 8% higher than prior year.

-Del Monte Philippines, Inc (DMPI), the Group's most profitable business where it is a dominant market leader, generated a net income of US\$67.7 million in FY2020, up 39%.
-DMPI continues to expand its overseas markets to China and the rest of Asia, Middle East and Europe.
+Del Monte Philippines, Inc (DMPI), the Group's most profitable business where it is a dominant market leader, generated a net income of US\$67.7 million in FY2020.